-Elected by just 12 cardinal bishops, the Vatican’s highest-ranking clerics, the dean is primarily an honorary position with very few clear functions – until a Pope dies and he must take on the secret and ancient process of leading the conclave that elects a new Pope.
+Elected by just 12 cardinal bishops, the Vatican’s highest-ranking clerics, the dean is primarily an honorary position – until a Pope dies and he must take on the sancient process of leading the conclave that elects a new one.
+But only Cardinals under the age of 80 can vote or officiate, and unlike the fictional dean played by Ralph Fiennes in Conclave, Re is too old to enter the Sistine Chapel at 91.

-While his star has dimmed considerably in the wake of a London property scandal and his personal association with the controversial Vatican-China deal which gave Chinese party officials input into papal appointments, he is still regarded as a skilled mediator and a calm, capable figure.
+While his star has dimmed considerably in the wake of a London property scandal and his personal association with the controversial Vatican-China deal which gave Chinese party officials input into papal appointments, he is still regarded as a calm, capable figure.

-Ed Condon is co-founder of the Catholic church news blog The Pillar.
-“If Francis is pushing Parolin forward now to lead the College of Cardinals, and with it the next conclave, it would be the closest this pope has come to winking at a possible successor – and that could in itself trigger interesting and perhaps unintended consequences.”
+Ed Condon, co-founder of Catholic church news blog The Pillar, called it “the closest this pope has come to winking at a possible successor – and that could trigger interesting and perhaps unintended consequences.”

-Today, more than 60 per cent of the 138 cardinals eligible to vote in the conclave are Francis’s appointments, a statistical watershed that suggests his successor will at the very least share his vision.
-The reality, however, is far more complex and unpredictable – history shows that conclaves often exercise a logic of their own and can come to decisions that owe little to the Pope that created them.
+Today, more than 60 per cent of the 135 cardinals eligible to vote in the conclave are Francis’s appointments, a statistical watershed that suggests his successor will at the very least share his vision.
+The reality, however, is far more complex and unpredictable – history shows that conclaves often exercise a logic of their own.

-At last count, 93 countries have cardinals who can vote in a conclave, according to the detailed Cardinalium Collegii website, compared to fewer than 50 countries when Francis was elected in 2013.
-Unlike previous popes however, Francis has very rarely invited the entire college to Rome for consultation and this, coupled with their vast, new geographic spread, means they know little of each other and may have never met face to face.
+At last count, 93 countries have cardinals who can vote in a conclave, compared to fewer than 50 countries when Francis was elected in 2013.
+Unlike previous popes however, Francis rarely invited the entire college to Rome for consultation and this, coupled with their vast, new geographic spread, means they know little of each other and may have never met face to face.

 Ultimately, just as the perennial struggle between progressives and conservatives has plagued global Catholicism at least since death of Pope John Paul II I 2005 – and perhaps even going back to the Second Vatican Council of the mid 1960s – it will also be the defining tension that will occupy the minds of cardinals in the next conclave.

-And while Popes in the past could simply revert to notions of papal infallibility demanding Catholics inside and outside the Holy See obey his will, Francis has been caught between a 21st century rock and a hard place, unable to satisfy conservatives who believe he has gone too far, or the progressive wing frustrated that he has not reformed the Church enough.
+And while Popes in the past could simply revert to notions of papal infallibility demanding Catholics inside and outside the Holy See obey his will, Francis was seen as being caught between a 21st century rock and a hard place, unable to satisfy conservatives who believe he went too far, or the progressive wing frustrated that he did not reform the Church enough.

 The progressives